Interview with Diedrich Diedrichsen, managing partner of Heinz Schwarz GmbH & Co. KG, on successful process changes in the company.

 For more than 50 years, Heinz Schwarz GmbH & Co.
 KG in Preußisch Oldenburg has been a well-known manufacturer of blanking, progressive, multi-stage and transfer dies for the automotive industry, commercial vehicle manufacturing and agriculture.
 The product spectrum includes classic die manufacturing as well as complete development, all the way to the series production of parts.
 With roughly 300 employees, the company ranks among the largest independent die manufacturers in Germany.
 Diedrich Diedrichsen has been the managing partner of Heinz Schwarz GmbH & Co.
 KG since 2013.

-Company building of Heinz Schwarz GmbH & Co.
+Read more about the success story of Heimz Schwarz GmbH & Co.
 KG